Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 That Awkward Moment at Every Register

-That moment of hesitation?
-That cold sweat when the barista's watching and you're trying to hit the custom tip button without looking cheap?
-Yeah, that's become a daily experience across Hawaii in 2024 and 2025.
+That cold sweat when the barista’s watching and you’re trying to hit the custom tip button without looking cheap?
+That’s become a daily experience across Hawaii.

-The shift from tip jars to digital payment screens brought something nobody expected – shame, embarrassment, and serious pressure.
-It's not just about rewarding good service anymore.
-It feels like we're navigating a minefield every time we buy something simple.
+The shift from tip jars to digital screens brought something nobody expected – shame, embarrassment, and serious pressure.
+It’s not about rewarding good service anymore.
+It feels like navigating a minefield every time you buy something simple.

 The Coffee Shop Conundrum Gets Real